RahulBhartiGoswami/energy-australia-coding-evaluation/README.md

 - SpringBoot 3.1.3

 ## Installation
-clone the git repositoyry by using the below command git clone https://github.com/RahulBhartiGoswami/energy-australia-coding-evaluation.git or download this repository and extract the ZIP file in your local machine.
+clone the git repository by using the command git clone https://github.com/RahulBhartiGoswami/energy-australia-coding-evaluation.git or download this repository and extract the ZIP file in your local machine.
 Import it in your favourite IDE and run Application class as a main(Java) method.
 Go to any Rest Client if your choice and hit the REST URL http://localhost:8080/ea/api/v1/festivals with the HTTP GET method.